Literacy in India: Literacy rate disparity

 One of the main factors contributing to this relatively low literacy rate is perceived usefulness of education and lack of nearby schools in rural areas.
 There was a shortage of classrooms to accommodate all the students in 2006–2007.
 In addition, there is no proper sanitation in most schools.
 The study of 188 government-run primary schools in central and northern India revealed that 59% of the schools had no drinking water facility and 89% no toilets.
 In 600,000 villages and rapidly expanding urban slums, 'free and compulsory education' is the basic literacy instruction dispensed by minimally trained 'para teachers'.
 The average pupil teacher ratio for all India is 42:1, implying a teacher shortage.
 These factors contribute to regional disparities in literacy outcomes.
 Furthermore, the expenditure allocated to education was never above 4.3% of the GDP from 1951 to 2002 despite the target of 6% by the Kothari Commission.
 This further complicates the literacy problem in India.

-Severe caste disparities also exist.
+Disparities of literacy for among social groups.

+Severe caste disparities also exist in literacy outcomes across India, directly affecting marginalized groups such as Scheduled Castes and Scheduled Tribes.
+These specific communities face systemic barriers such as economic disadvantages, limited access to quality education, and social discrimination.
+In rural areas where these populations are concentrated, the schools have limited access to technology and materials or may be poorly equipped, discouraging regular attendance.
 Discrimination against lower castes has resulted in high dropout rates and low enrollment rates.
 The National Sample Survey Organisation and the National Family Health Survey collected data in India on the percentage of children completing primary school which are reported to be only 36.8% and 37.7% respectively.
-On 21 February 2005, the Prime Minister of India said that he was pained to note that "only 47 out of 100 children enrolled in class I reach class VIII, putting the dropout rate at 52.78 percent."
+On February 21, 2005, the Prime Minister of India said that he was pained to note that "only 47 out of 100 children enrolled in class I reach class VIII, putting the dropout rate at 52.78 percent."
 It is estimated that at least 35 million, and possibly as many as 60 million, children aged 6–14 years are not in school.

 The large proportion of illiterate females is another reason for the low literacy rate in India.
 Inequality based on gender differences resulted in female literacy rates being lower at 65.46% than that of their male counterparts at 82.14%.
 Due to strong stereotyping of female and male roles, sons are thought of to be more useful and hence are educated.
 Females are pulled to help out on agricultural farms at home as they are increasingly replacing the males on such activities which require no formal education.
 Fewer than 2% of girls who engaged in agriculture work attended school.